shopyourway/metrics/README.md

 ```

 ### Using Graphite
+One of Metric's main targets is Graphite.
+Graphite is a monitoring tool that applications can report numeric data-points to, and afterwards visualize this data. (more info abour Graphite can be found on Graphite's webstite: https://graphiteapp.org/.

-To use graphite, you will need to implement `IGraphiteConfiguration` on your appllication, and pass it to the `GraphiteMetricsReporterFactory` as shown above.
+To use Graphite, you will need to implement `IGraphiteConfiguration` on your application, and pass it to the `GraphiteMetricsReporterFactory` as shown above.

 ```cs
 public class GraphiteConfiguration : IGraphiteConfiguration